Dr Lizann Bonnar

 Personal statement

 I joined Psychology at Strathclyde in September 2004, following a MA (Hons) and PhD in Psychology at the University of Glasgow.
-My PhD was in cognitive psychology, specifically visual attention.
-Although my research background is in quantitative research methods, I have recently enjoyed learning about and using qualitative methods with students, in one project to develop an understanding of children's experiences of doing Parkrun, and another on the psychological impact of food poverty.
-Current research projects with students are in the area of student mental health.
+My PhD was in cognitive psychology, specifically visual attention and recognition.
+Although my research background is in experimental design and quantitative research methods, I have learned to use qualitative methods with students in a range of projects.
+Current research projects with students are in the area of student mental health and sense of belonging amongst students who are traditionally under-represented in higher education.
+I am also engaged in collaborative projects with colleagues and students on applying an intersectional approach to equality, diversity and inclusion across the student journey.

 Back to staff profile